LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/adding-your-own-widgets.md

 To ensure your agents are focused on the tools most relevant for them, admins have the option of assigning widgets to one or more skill.
 The widget will subsequently only appear to agents handling chats associated with that skill.
 Widgets not assigned to specific skills will still appear to all agents handling any chat.

-To add and integrate new widgets, refer to our [adding widgets documentation](https://developers.liveperson.com/guides-agent-workspace-widget.html) in the Developers Community.
+To add and integrate new widgets, refer to our [adding widgets documentation](https://developers.liveperson.com/guides-agent-workspace-widget.html) in the Developer Center.

 ## Organize your widgets to boost agent efficiency